-My Role as Patron to Swindon Libraries Children’s Reading Services
+Steve Antony’s Role as Patron to Swindon Libraries Children’s Reading Services

-At least once I year I run a creative competition with help from Swindon Libraries Outreach Librarian Deborah Jackson.
-This is a fun way to get families to engage more with their local library.
-So far we've had Design A Doughnut, Make Mr Panda's Hat, Create a Planet, Silly Socks, When I Grow Up, Make a Marvellous Monster, Make A Colourful Creature, Design a Robot.
+At least once a year Steve runs a creative competition with help from Swindon Libraries Outreach Librarian Deborah Jackson.
+So far there has been a Design A Doughnut, Make Mr Panda's Hat, Create a Planet, Silly Socks, When I Grow Up, Make a Marvellous Monster, Make A Colourful Creature, Design a Robot and You Can!

-In 2016 the Borough of Swindon was shockingly set to lose 14 of our 15 libraries.
+In 2016 the Borough of Swindon was shockingly set to lose 14 of their 15 libraries.
 Save Swindon Libraries, headed by Sarah Church, made an incredible impact in saving the town’s libraries and ensuring that public funding continues to the largest 5 libraries.

 At present the Swindon Borough Council manages five of the borough’s libraries, and they are as follows: